dimitri-nicolo/calico/visibility/elastic/archive-storage.md

 ### Value

-Archiving your {{site.prodname}} Elasticsearch logs to storage services like Amazon S3, Syslog, or Splunk are reliable options for maintaining and consolidating your compliance data long term
+Archiving your {{site.prodname}} Elasticsearch logs to storage services like Amazon S3, Syslog, or Splunk are reliable options for maintaining and consolidating your compliance data long term.

 ### Features